Breast Lift

 Results

 The final result will not be visible immediately.
-During the first 72 hours, you will experience swelling.
-The breast tissue has not yet settled, and the breast will not be fully round.
+You will experience swelling during the first 72 hours, The breast gland has not settled yet, and the breast is not fully rounded.

 After six weeks, your sutures will begin to be absorbed, and the breast tissue will start to settle.
 Between three to six months after the surgery, the final shape will become visible, and after two years, when your scar tissue has softened, your breast will have the soft appearance you desire.